enioka-Haute-Couture/enioka_scan/docs/api/scanner_activity.md

 :::{cpp:var} CameraScanner cameraScannerProvider = null;

-The optional instance of the camera scanner provider, is defined if the camera SDK is included.
+The optional instance of the camera scanner provider, is set if the camera SDK is included.
 Can be used to access some methods of `CameraBarcodeScanViewScanner`.
 Should not be replaced.

 `CameraBarcodeScanViewScanner` is a simple provider-less implementation of the